-While two-thirds of Australians bank with the big four, there is an increasing trend towards customers moving to digital banks.
+While two-thirds of Australians bank with the big four, there is an increasing trend toward customers moving to digital banks.
 In fact, among the 2.1 million Australians aged 18+ who are looking to change their main financial institution within the next six months, 67% are big four bank customers, of which 16% are looking to change to digital banks such as ING, ME Bank or UBank.
 This represents a 5 percentage point increase from June 2017 to June 2018.

 Australians will soon have the ability to own their financial data, and have personal financial information easily accessible and transferable to other financial institutions, with open banking coming into effect on 1 July 2019.
 This may lead to more consumers switching banking providers and will allow for more competition and choice in the marketplace, and more control for the consumer.